pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ax.legend();
 ```

+We see here the histograms of the employee metrics.
+It is the gaps in the data that we wish to impute to better understand the relationships between the variables and how gaps in one may be driven by values in the others.

++++

 ## FIML: Full Information Maximum Likelihood

 This method of handling missing data is **not** an imputation method.
 It uses maximum likelihood estimation to estimate the parameters of the multivariate normal distribution that could be best said to generate our observed data.
 It's a little trickier than straight forward MLE approaches in that it respects the fact that we have missing data in our original data set.